 Not all of the items in the Cathedral Archive are legal documents.
 A small but charming fragment survives of the Rule of Chrodegang.
 This single leaf from the eleventh century contains a portion of the Latin Rule, surrounded by Old English translation.
 Even the sentences of the surviving leaf do not themselves survive in full, since apparent excising of the edges has cut off the last words of each line.
 Despite this damage, the leaf as it is is a pleasant relic, well written and easily read.
 The same cannot be said of the two shreds that survive of the Old English translation of Gregory’s Dialogues ordered by King Alfred the Great.
 Neither is a complete leaf, the top part being torn off and the remainder so badly discoloured that much of the text is illegible without special equipment.
 This is especially regrettable since these fragments, datable to the end of the tenth century, are the earliest surviving specimens of the Old English Dialogues (the oldest complete manuscript, kept at Corpus Christi College, Cambridge, dates from a hundred years later).

-A further fascinating item in the cathedral’s collection is not a document at all but a portable sundial, currently exhibited in the cathedral crypt.
+A further fascinating item in the Cathedral’s collection is not a document at all but a portable sundial.
 It has been dated roughly to the tenth century and was discovered in 1938 during alternations to the cloister garth.
 It consists of a silver tablet, inscribed with the names of the months and with hole through which a peg was inserted.
 If the tablet was dangled from a chain, facing the sun, the position of the peg’s shadow gave a rough idea of the time.
 Around its sides runs the inscription ‘[SA]LVS FACTORI [PA]X POSSESSOR[I]’: ‘Health to my maker, peace to my owner.’

 The first ‘Auditor, or keeper of the Cathedral Archive, was William Somner (1598–1669), who was born in Canterbury and lived in the city for most of his life.
 A lawyer by profession, his pre-occupying hobby was Anglo-Saxon studies and local history.
 His first publication, The Antiquities of Canterbury, was the first book to include an appendix of original records.
 Though he was a staunch royalist (it was through Archbishop William Laud’s influence that he had become Auditor), he maintained his position during the Commonwealth and Protectorate, becoming Professor of Anglo-Saxon at Cambridge in 1657.
 Two years later he published his most important and successful book, Dictionarium Saxonico-Latino-Anglicanum, the first Old English dictionary.
 The same year he was finally imprisoned by Parliament but he was released at the Restoration and died nine years later.